ExcelFunctions.net Logo

 Example 1 - Binomial Distribution Probability Mass Function

-The spreadsheets below show the Excel Binomdist function used to evaluate this function for three different values of x.
+In the spreadsheets below, the Excel Binomdist function is used to evaluate this function for three different values of x.

 Formulas: